birdLark/birdLark.github.io/README.md

-# Apache LarkMidTable Website
+# Apache birdlarkWebsite

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.github.io/licenses/LICENSE-2.0.html)

 [English](README.md) | [中文](README_ZH.md)

 This is the repository containing all the source code of `https://birdlark.github.io`.
-This guide will guide you how to contribute to the LarkMidTable website.
+This guide will guide you how to contribute to the birdlarkwebsite.

 ## Branch